wescale/katacoda-staging/README.md

 You should disable your adblock to use katacoda, as some script might not work otherwise.
 > all developments need to be done / merged on the master branch to appear in katacoda.

+The documentation of Katacoda is available on [katacoda.community](https://www.katacoda.community/essentials/scenario-syntax.html#markdown-101).